 Harthacnut who was the half-brother of Harold Harefoot was the legitimate heir to the throne of England and Denmark after the death of their father Cnut.
 But Harthcnut was not available in England and was busy fighting and defending the Danish kingdom against the attacks of King Magnus I of Norway and King Anund Jacob of Sweden.

-During his reign Harold with the support of Anglo-Danish nobility stopped the invasion of Ælfred and Edward and was indeed regarded as the rightful heir to the throne.
+During his reign, Harold with the support of Anglo-Danish nobility stopped the invasion of Ælfred and Edward and was indeed regarded as the rightful heir to the throne.

 Harold Harefoot died on 17th March 1040 at Oxford.
 He was buried at the Westminster Abbey.
-The exact cause of death of Harold at such a young age is unknown and it is believed that he died of a mysterious disease.
+The exact cause of the death of Harold at such a young age is unknown and it is believed that he died of a mysterious disease.
 Harold’s half-brother Harthacnut succeeded him after his death.